FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 Prices don't change at auction.
 They change at shows like this one.

 Miami just hosted the most important gathering of vintage watch dealers on the planet, and if you weren't there — physically, or at least paying attention — you missed the moment when the consensus shifted.
 Not dramatically.
 It never does.
-But enough.
+But enough to matter by the time the cases were packed and the flights home were booked.

-What happens in that convention space ripples outward for months.
+Miami is where that negotiation happens at scale.
+One show, compressed into a weekend, with enough serious money in the room that the results mean something.
 The grail piece you've been tracking on forums?
 Someone in Miami just decided what it's worth.
 Maybe higher than you hoped.
 Maybe lower than the seller expected.
-Either way, the number exists now in a way it didn't before.
+Either way, the number exists now in a way it didn't on Friday morning.